Kpfranklin22/day-planner/README.md

 ## Usage

 The user inputs data into the text boxes and is able to save it by clicking the save button.
-Once saved the data remains after refreshing the website, or visiting another website, to be able to reference and plan their work day accordingly.
+The saved data remains after refreshing the website, or visiting another website, and the user is able to reference and plan their work day accordingly.